 1st black woman on state's highest court found dead by river

 FILE- In this May 6, 2013 file photo, Justice Sheila Abdus-Salaam, center, receives applause after her confirmation to serve on the New York State Court of Appeals from Craig Alfred of Gov. Andrew Cuomo's appointments offic...
-NEW YORK - The first black woman appointed to the state's highest court has been found dead on the bank of the Hudson River.
-Sheila Abdus-Salaam's body was discovered along the riverside near Harlem on Wednesday, a day after she was reported missing, police said.
+An Illinois judge has granted a certificate of innocence to a Washington state man who was wrongly convicted in 2012 of the 1957 kidnapping and killing of a 7-year-old girl.
+A 17-year-old boy who fled war in Syria with his parents and four sisters was adjusting to a new life as a refugee in the United States when he disappeared into the ocean on his first trip to the beach.

 Add your comments below